 JPDT service dog program: about

-JPDT's Service Dog program focuses on perfecting obedience, socialization and teamwork skills before beginning both task training and public access training.
+JPDT's Service Dog program focuses on perfecting obedience, socialization and teamwork skills while simultaneously training the essential tasks that mitigate a disability.
 Every dog and handler progress at different paces, so some may complete the program earlier than others, though most can expect to train for 1.5-2 years total.

 JPDT Service DOg Program: Standards